Some links in this post may be affiliate links

 Cymbidium Orchids (Boat Orchids) are non-toxic to both humans and pets.
 They are safe to grow indoors.

-Cymbidium Orchids (Boat Orchids) are easy-care orchids which bloom in bright, indirect light of about 10 hours per day, warm and humid conditions and moderately moist, fertile, orchid soil coupled with regular feeding during the growing season.
+Cymbidium Orchids (Boat Orchids) flourishes in bright indirect light of about 10 hours per day, average warmth of 15-290C, humidity of 50-60% and moderately moist, fertile, orchid potting soil coupled with fortnightly feeding during the growing season.

-Cymbidium Orchid grows best in bright, indirect light of about 10 hours per day.
-Keep the orchid away from direct sunshine to avoid sun scorch on the leaves.
+Cymbidium Orchid grows best in bright indirect light of about 10 hours per day.
+Keep it away from direct sunshine to avoid sun scorch on the leaves.

-Cymbidium Orchid can also grow under a grow light where natural light is not adequate.
+Cymbidium Orchid can be grown under grow lights where natural light is not adequate.
+Check out these full spectrum grow lights on Amazon.

 Water Cymbidium Orchid thoroughly during the growing season and allow the top half of the potting medium to dry out between waterings to keep it moderately moist.